jessicauviovo/fashion_supply_chain/README.md

 - **Babel**: Transpiles modern JavaScript.
   - Installation: `npm install --save-dev @babel/core @babel/preset-env`
 - **IC SDK**: Provides the tools for building decentralized applications on Internet Computer.
-- **Canisters**: Computing units where logic and state are stored on the blockchain.